reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    must be forwarded to the cloud as well.
    Currently there is no way to tell thin-edge to just route some data internally and not forward those to the cloud.
    Since filtering and aggregation on the edge is a very common use-case, especially for local analytics, this is highly desired.
-1. Enable thin-edge plugins/components to register themselves with thin-edge by declaring their capabilities.
+1. Enable thin-edge extensions/plugins to register themselves with thin-edge by declaring their capabilities(supported commands).
    Child devices also should be able to do the same so that thin-edge is aware of the supported capabilities of each child device, for routing and management of commands meant for them.
+1. Keeping the entire device hierarchy in each and every message sent by a device must be avoided, as that data is highly redundant and could impact the message sizes badly (sometimes bigger than the payload itself).
+   When a device is sending its telemetry data, it shouldn't have to repeat its lineage each and every time.

 ## Assumptions

+1. All services under a given device will have unique ids, namespaced under that device id.
+   But the same service name might repeat under multiple devices.
+1. All child devices under a given device will have unique ids, namespaced under that device id.
+   But different child devices under different parents might have the same name.
 1. When device IDs are used in topics for child devices, it is expected that all of them have unique IDs.
    They can use the thin-edge registration service to get unique IDs assigned, if they don't have it on their own.
    These IDs need not be globally unique or even unique across multiple thin-edge devices.